Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/digital-form-signatures/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Digital signature forms</a>.
 Eliminate paper forms with a digital signature field in contracts, application forms and more.
 * <a href="https://formidableforms.com/features/form-action-automation-scheduling/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Form action automation</a>.
 Schedule form email notifications, SMS messages, and webhooks to trigger at a later time.
 You can automatically delete guest posts after 30 days, send weekly digests, or trigger happy birthday text messages from a lead form.
 * <a href="https://formidableforms.com/features/wordpress-form-api/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Formidable Forms API</a>.
 Send form entries to other REST APIs and add a set of form webhooks.
 This includes the option to send form entries from one Formidable site to another.
 * <a href="https://formidableforms.com/features/quiz-maker-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Quiz maker forms</a>.
-Write your quiz form questions, submit an entry as the key, and publish it on a page.
-Then all the grading is automatically done for you with our quiz plugin.
+Write your quiz form questions in the form builder, submit an entry as the quiz key, and publish it on a page.
+Then all the quiz grading is automatically done for you with our quiz plugin.
 * <a href="https://formidableforms.com/knowledgebase/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">World class support</a>.
 Have questions on how to use our contact form maker or set up your web application?
 We are happy to help.
 Our passion is to help you <strong>defy the limits</strong> to take on bigger projects, earn more clients, and grow your business.

 == Payment Forms, Form APIs, and Marketing Integrations ==